Indiana State Road 161

-State Road 161 in the U.S. State of Indiana is a rural undivided north-south highway in the southwestern portion of the state.
+State Road 161 in the U.S. state of Indiana is a rural undivided north-south highway in the southwestern portion of the state.

 Route description

 State Road 161 begins in Spencer County approximately nine miles southwest of Rockport at the northern end of the Owensboro Bridge across the Ohio River in the Ohio Township.
 It goes north to Reo.
-Which passes into Warrick County, where it has concurrencies with State Road 62 and State Road 68.
+From there, it passes into Warrick County, where it has concurrencies with State Road 62 and State Road 68.
 At the north end of the county it passes over Interstate 64 three times in five miles (8 km), but the only interchange is at the last overpass.
 State Road 161 ends in Dubois County at State Road 64 approximately four miles west of Huntingburg.

 History

-The route of SR 161 was extended by nearly 12 mi in the fall of 2002 when the Indiana Department of Transportation redesignated the former route of U.S. Route 231 in Spencer County.
+The route of SR 161 was extended by nearly 12 mi on October 21, 2002, when the Indiana Department of Transportation redesignated the former route of U.S. Route 231 in Spencer County.
+This came as the US 231 designation was rerouted onto the then-new William H. Natcher Bridge, which opened to traffic on that day.